-2.3.8.1 The scheme was launched with an intention of helping the universalisation of primary education by improving enrolment, attendance and retention.
+Two per cent of targeted children were out of school as of March 2006 2.3.8.1 The scheme was launched with an intention of helping the universalisation of primary education by improving enrolment, attendance and retention.
 Universalisation of primary education covers the children in the age group of 6 to 14.
-The population of targeted children in the age group of 7-14
+The population of targeted children in the age group of 7-14 years and number of children of this group who were out of school (children census 2006) in the State was as under:

-Year Total child population of age group (7-14) No. of children out of school including drop outs(7-14 years) 2006 6587591 126484
+Year Total child population age group (7-14) No. of children out of school including drop outs(7-14 years) - 2006 6587591 , , , 126484